AustinWise/austinwise.github.com/input/posts/2025-07-27-source-generator.md

 was at least 5 years ago.
 I modeled my implementation after the [Microsoft.Extensions.Logging source generator](https://github.com/dotnet/runtime/tree/ea721e7486615b95c8ede98a6f54aa5178d4c888/src/libraries/Microsoft.Extensions.Logging.Abstractions/gen).
-This existing generator has a nice architecture, splitting the traversal of syntax tress from the generation of code.
+This existing generator has a nice architecture, splitting the traversal of syntax trees from the generation of code.
 Its input and output are similar to the goal of my source generator: one function is generated for each annotated function.